 with Ryan Martin.
 My research interests lie in extremal combinatorics.
 In particular,

-partially ordered sets, vertex-identifying codes, and partition problems in graphs.
+partially ordered sets, vertex-identifying codes, partition problems in graphs, and network science problems.

-When I am not doing math I enjoy reading non-fiction and taking long walks.
+When I am not doing math I enjoy reading and taking long walks.

 - An algebraic Monte-Carlo algorithm for the bipartite partition adjacency matrix